 - 1. ELIGIBILITY FOR SENATE MEMBERSHIP: Eligibility for Senate membership is limited to Faculty members. - 2.
 COMPOSITION OF SENATE: The Senate shall be composed of the President, the Vice President, the Secretary, the President of the Union or a designee (ex officio), and one Senator for every ten Faculty members serving in the University as of March 1 of the election year, elected as set forth in this Article. - 3.
 SCHOOL SENATORS: Each School shall elect one Senator. - 4.
 SENATORS AT LARGE: The remaining Senators shall be elected at large by and from the Faculty Assembly. - 5.
 ADJUNCT LIAISON: The President, in consultation with the Executive Committee, shall appoint an adjunct instructor to serve as non-voting Adjunct Liaison to the Senate. - 6.
 OBSERVERS: Senate meetings shall be open to the University community unless the Senate votes to close a session.
 Faculty members and the Provost or a designee shall be given an opportunity to speak before an action is taken.
 Other observers may be allowed to speak at the discretion of the presiding officer, but only Senators may vote. - 7.
 ELECTIONS: School Senators shall be elected in April of odd-numbered calendar years (April 2011, April 2013, etc.) and at-large Senators in April of even-numbered calendar years (April 2010, April 2012, etc.).
 Senators shall serve for a term of two years beginning on the first day of the Fall semester following their election. - 8.
 VACANCIES: A vacancy occurs when a Senator resigns from the Senate, loses his or her eligibility for Senate membership, or is removed by Senate action, or in the case of a Senator elected from a School, when he or she leaves that School.
 If a Senate seat filled by a School election becomes vacant, the School shall elect a replacement to fill out the term.
 If an at-large seat becomes vacant, the candidate who received the next highest number of votes in the most recent at-large election shall complete the term.
 If that person is unable or unwilling to serve, the seat shall remain vacant until the next election of Senators at large. - 9.
+MEETINGS: The Executive Committee shall schedule regular meetings of the Senate and publicize the dates of those meetings to the University community.
+Meeting modalities shall be determined by the Senate in its own internal rules. - 10.
+SPECIAL MEETINGS: Special meetings of the Senate for a specific purpose may be called by the President upon a majority vote of the Executive Committee or a petition signed by 50% of the Senate.
+Notice of such special meetings shall be sent to all members via e-mail as far in advance as is possible.
+Only business mentioned in the notice shall be transacted at the special meeting.

-MEETINGS: The Executive Committee shall schedule regular meetings of the Senate and publicize the dates of those meetings to the University community. - 10.
-QUORUM: A quorum for Senate meetings shall be a majority of the Senators. - 11.
-INFORMAL SOLICITATION OF FACULTY OPINION: Periodically, the Senate shall actively solicit Faculty opinion on pertinent issues through informal methods such as forums and email surveys. - 12.
+- 11. QUORUM: A quorum for Senate meetings shall be a majority of the Senators. - 12.
+INFORMAL SOLICITATION OF FACULTY OPINION: Periodically, the Senate shall actively solicit Faculty opinion on pertinent issues through informal methods such as forums and email surveys. - 13.
 REFERENDA: The Senate shall have the discretion to call for an electronic vote by the Faculty Assembly on any matter.